-Richard H. Friedman, 60, Chairman of the Board of Directors.
+Richard H. Friedman, 61, Chairman of the Board of Directors.
 Mr. Friedman joined the Company in April 1996.
-From May 1996 through March 1998 he served as a director of the Company as well as its

-Chief Financial Officer and Chief Operating Officer.
+From May 1996 through March 1998 he served as a director of the Company as well as its Chief Financial Officer and Chief Operating Officer.
 Mr. Friedman also served as the Company's Treasurer from April 1996 until February 1998.
 From April 1998 until March 2005 he served as the Company's Chief Executive Officer and Chairman of the Board, at which time he was appointed Executive Chairman of the Board following the Company's merger with Chronimed, Inc. ("Chronimed").
 In June 2006, Mr. Friedman reassumed the role of Chief Executive Officer of the Company and on December 31, 2010, Mr. Friedman resigned from that position.

-Richard M. Smith, 51, President and Chief Executive Officer.
+Richard M. Smith, 52, President and Chief Executive Officer.
 Mr. Smith joined the Company as its President and Chief Operating Officer in January 2009 and was appointed a director of the Company in September 2009.
 On January 1, 2011, Mr. Smith succeeded Richard H. Friedman as the Company's Chief Executive Officer.
-Prior to joining the Company, from June 2006 to November 2008 Mr. Smith was Chief Executive Officer and a director of Byram Healthcare Centers, Inc., a provider of medical supplies and pharmacy items to long-term chronic patients.
+Prior to joining the Company, from June 2006 to December 2008 Mr. Smith was Chief Executive Officer and a director of Byram Healthcare Centers, Inc., a provider of medical supplies and pharmacy items to long-term chronic patients.
 From May 2003 to May 2006 Mr. Smith was the President and Chief Operating Officer of Option Care, Inc., a home infusion and specialty pharmaceutical company.

-Charlotte W. Collins, Esq., 58, has been a director of the Company since April 2003.
-Since January 2008, she has been Director of Public Policy and Advocacy for the Asthma and Allergy Foundation of America, directing its government relations program.
+Charlotte W. Collins, Esq., 59, has been a director of the Company since April 2003.
+Since January 2008, she has been Vice President of Policy and Programs and as an executive with the Asthma and Allergy Foundation of America, serving as Director of Public Policy and Advocacy.
 From 2003 to 2007, she was Associate Professor of Health Services Management and Leadership, and Health Policy at the George Washington University School of Public Health and Health Services.
 From January 2002 to June 2003, she was an Associate Research Professor of Health Policy at the same university.
 She served a four year term on the National Allergy and Infectious Diseases Advisory Council of the National Institutes of Health beginning in 2001.
 From September 1996 to November 2004, Ms. Collins was Of Counsel in the health policy practice of the law firm of Powell, Goldstein LLP in its Washington DC office.
 She served as General Counsel of the Regional Medical Center at Memphis for ten years until 1996 and served as interim General Counsel for the District of Columbia Health and Hospitals Public Benefit Corporation in 1998.
-In 1993, Ms. Collins cofounded a managed care plan and served on its board of directors through 1996.
+In 1993, Ms. Collins co-founded a managed care plan and served on its board of directors through 1996.
 She has also served on the boards of two primary care centers, a Medicare Part A intermediary company, and as a leadership coach for the Robert Wood Johnson Foundation's Health Policy Fellows program.
 In 2006, Modern Healthcare magazine named her one of the top 25 most influential minority healthcare executives.